Comparing Two Popular Savings Tools: Money Market vs. CD

 Normally, banks and credit unions get the money to pay you interest on your savings account from the interest they charge on loans.
 With a money market account, that money instead comes from other sources of income — namely, relatively safe investment products.

-That’s why many banks offer higher interest rates on money market accounts; they earn interest on your savings.
+That’s why many banks offer high interest rates on money market accounts; they earn interest on your savings.
 In turn, they share some of that income with you too.

 Another advantage of money market accounts is the ability to write checks just like you would with a checking account.
 However, this account is a hybrid of checking and savings, meaning it has features of each.